osrf/gazebo_user_guide/src/started_models_database.md

 *  <*sdf*> *required*

-   The name of an SDF file that describes this model.
-The `version` attribute indicates what SDF version the file uses.
+   The name of a SDF or URDF file that describes this model.
+The `version` attribute indicates what SDF version the file uses, and is not required for URDFs.
 Multiple <*sdf*> elements may be used in order to support multiple SDF versions.

 *  <*author*> *required*
    *  <*name*> *required*